4ngryR4v3n/fluffy-fiesta/documentation/kali_linux_setup.md

 Configuration files for each variant can be found in [configs/kali/variants](https://github.com/Perdyx/fluffy-fiesta/tree/master/configs/kali/variants).

-**NOTE:** This guide is intended for personal use and may result in undesired functionality.
+**NOTE:** This documentation is intended for personal use and may result in undesired functionality.

 ## Requirements